cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.11.1-release-notes.md

 Various smaller improvements were added ZURBank 0.0.11, such as:

 - Grow balances to fit on "Overview" tab
-- Switch to "Bitcoin" tab in "Send" page when handling Bitcoin URIs
+- Switch to "Zurcoin" tab in "Send" page when handling Bitcoin URIs
 - Improve and adjust fee warning threshold when sending transactions
 - Fix missing client notification for new feature activations
 - Fix Travis CI builds without cache